What Do Weasels Eat?

 Weasels are perfectly shaped to fit in tight spots.

 Weasels follow their prey by scent and sight.
 When they find potential prey, weasels will pounce on them while biting at the base of their skull.
-They use their forelegs to grasp the prey and their hind legs to inflict scratches and kicks.
+They use their forelegs to grasp their prey while using their hind legs to scratch and kick.

 The weasel’s inclination to eat any suitable and abundant prey has made them useful to humans in some cases.
-Along with stoats, weasels have been introduced to countries in the world as a form of pest control.
+Along with stoats, weasels have been introduced to some countries as a form of pest control.

 What Do Weasels Eat in the Winter?